MicrosoftDocs/win32/desktop-src/medfound/mf-capture-engine-output-media-type-set.md

-﻿---
-Description: 'Indicates that the output type has been set on the capture engine in response to IMFCaptureSink2::SetOutputType.' ms.assetid: 'A48CBC82-87C2-4AED-B7E0-B7C60FCCE4CC'
-title: 'MF\_CAPTURE\_ENGINE\_OUTPUT\_MEDIA\_TYPE\_SET attribute'
 ---
+Description: Indicates that the output type has been set on the capture engine in response to IMFCaptureSink2SetOutputType. ms.assetid: A48CBC82-87C2-4AED-B7E0-B7C60FCCE4CC
+title: MF\_CAPTURE\_ENGINE\_OUTPUT\_MEDIA\_TYPE\_SET attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # MF\_CAPTURE\_ENGINE\_OUTPUT\_MEDIA\_TYPE\_SET attribute

-Indicates that the output type has been set on the capture engine in response to [**IMFCaptureSink2::SetOutputType**](imftransform-setoutputtype.md).
+Indicates that the output type has been set on the capture engine in response to [**IMFCaptureSink2::SetOutputType**](/windows/win32/mftransform/nf-mftransform-imftransform-setoutputtype?branch=master).

 ## Data type